Deer Hunting Regulations

 - The daily bag limit for deer shall be unlimited in Arlington, Fairfax, Loudoun, and Prince William counties (including the cities and towns within).
 However, no more than three antlered deer may be killed in a license year.

 West of the Blue Ridge and on National Forest lands in Amherst, Bedford, and Nelson counties

-The bag limit for deer shall be one a day and five a license year.
+The bag limit for deer shall be two a day and five a license year.
 Of the five-deer limit, no more than two may be antlered deer and at least three must be antlerless deer (unless noted in the exceptions below).

 Bag Limit Exceptions